 Tradition Four: Each group should be autonomous except in matters affecting other groups or the movement as a whole.

-There are no musts in this program.
-As individuals, we are responsible for ourselves and are free to work (or not work) the program however we wish.
+There are no musts in following Christ.
+As individuals, we are responsible for ourselves and are free to follow Him (however fitfully) however we wish.
 The same principle holds true for groups.
 This Tradition gives groups the right and responsibility to operate as they see fit, free from any outside influence.
 Autonomy means that groups can have no other affiliations (as a group).
 It also means that no other group of service body within the movement can dictate group action.
 The only limit to group autonomy is that groups should not do anything that will injure other groups or the movement as a whole.

 This gives groups the freedom to do what works best for them.
 Each group chooses its own meeting place and time, format and practices.
 Every group makes its own decisions – and mistakes – without interference from any governing body other than its own group conscience.
 Failure to uphold a Tradition does not result in a group being summarily ejected from the Fellowship – we might not have any groups at all if that were the case!
 When a group does not honor the Traditions, it’s usually because members are well informed about them, not because they choose to ignore them.
 In extreme cases, where a group is affecting the Fellowship as a whole because of its persistent refusal to operate by Traditions, the group may be deregistered from meeting lists.
 However, the service body taking such an action should do so only after much soul-searching.